MattyGWS/HorizonXI-Linux-Installation/README.md

 2. Download the horizon launcher to the Downloads folder (usually the default Downloads folder location) from here;
 <https://github.com/HorizonFFXI/HorizonXI-Launcher-Binaries/releases/tag/v1.0.1>
+*Not that while this isn't the latest version, it's needed fir the first install, you will need to update at the end of the process as seen in step 12

 3. Open up a konsole window and copy paste or type this (you will need to update this later as of step 12);